vail130/Basic-Toggle-Switch/README.md

 ## Structuring the jQuery Plugin Code

-The jQuery website provides some important [Plugin Authoring Guidelines](http://docs.jquery.com/Plugins/Authoring) that I would urge you to read or at least skim through before starting to write the code.
+The jQuery website provides some important <a href='http://docs.jquery.com/Plugins/Authoring' target='_blank'>Plugin Authoring Guidelines</a> that I would urge you to read or at least skim through before starting to write the code.
 There is a summary of best practices at the bottom of the page.
 Based on these guidelines and the code template provided, the following are the main programming considerations for this plugin:

 * Placing the plugin's code in a closure
 * Defining the plugin's API methods